-- A clear, detailed self-evaluation annual timetable is in place and is enacted well by a range of staff, and, increasingly, governors.
+- A clear, detailed self-evaluation system is in place and is enacted well by a range of staff, and, increasingly, governors via subcommittees.
+However, leaders recognise that increased governor involvement could further enhance the evaluation of targets.
 A range of stakeholder views are sought and analysed well.
-Leaders collect and analyse evidence of standards and provision, including teaching, and pupil performance, as a matter of course.
-Outcomes are nearly always evaluative, defining strengths and areas to improve accurately and with clarity. - As a result of in-depth and insightful self-evaluation, the school has very clear processes and practices to plan for, and routinely deliver, successful improvement.
+Leaders collect and analyse evidence of standards, progress and provision, including teaching, and pupil performance, as a matter of course.
+Outcomes are usually evaluative, defining strengths and areas to improve accurately and with clarity.
+However, leaders recognise it would be beneficial to provide professional learning with regards to evaluative writing. - As a result of in-depth and insightful self-evaluation, the school has very clear processes and practices to plan for, and routinely deliver, successful improvement.
 Leaders and staff devise relevant, precise, and often innovative actions for improvement.
 The actions are always measurable through specific, qualitative and quantitative success criteria, that provide clarity for all.
-However, leaders across the school recognise an opportunity to re-design AoLE monitoring to ensure processes are robust, streamlined and effective to facilitate improvement. - Leaders set specific and realistic timescales for priorities, which they follow-up on.
+Act monitoring has recently been improved to ensure processes are robust, streamlined and effective to facilitate improvement. - Leaders set specific and realistic timescales for priorities, which they follow-up on.
 They allocate responsibility to staff and ensure staff know clearly what is necessary for securing improvement.
 The school's clear and considered decisions about spending and broader financial planning are tightly aligned to its strategic priorities.
 The school gives good value for money. - The school routinely monitors and evaluates progress of its priorities according to the formal timetable set out.
 It does this frequently and accurately using well-considered and robust methodologies.
 The school adapts its approaches proactively and with great effectiveness, for example in relation to key areas, such as safeguarding.
 Any weaknesses are addressed immediately and very effectively. - The school has a long and successful history of making and sustaining improvements, that have an exceptionally strong impact on pupils' learning and wellbeing, for example through improvements to teaching.
 The school has responded with urgency and accuracy to the recommendations of previous Estyn inspections and those from strategic partners.
 The school's actions have resulted in highly effective and sustainable improvements. - The school is making very good progress in the planning and development of the Curriculum for Wales.
 The school's context is well-analysed in terms of the needs and provision for learners, especially the most vulnerable.
 Opportunities offered by the local area for a high-quality curriculum is captured well.
 The school develops the Four Purposes as an underpinning fabric of the school, and this is strongly influenced by pupils and stakeholders.
-Staff have an excellent awareness of the AoLEs, What Matters Statements and Progression Steps, through well-considered structures the school has put in place, and the piloting of models of thematic learning.
+Staff have an excellent awareness of the AoLEs, What Matters Statements and Progression Steps, through networking with its cluster and developing its systems of planning, assessment and reporting.